Wednesday, July 04, 2007

 Socialist Realism

 The street food in Luhansk is yummy.
 They have little huts around town called "Blinok" where you can get crepes filled with anything from chicken and cheese to strawberries and chocolate.
 They also have "Cheburek" and "Pirozhki" which are fried bread-like snacks filled with cheese, sausage, potatoes, or liver.
-I didn't try the liver one, but the cheese ones are delicious (if you are sure not to get the sweet cheese, but the "sirom").
+I didn't try the liver one, but the

 The plane we took was much bigger and better than the tiny one we took back in February.
 The difference was that we flew into Donetsk, another city in the east, and then hired a car to drive us to Luhansk.
 It was much quicker than taking the train, and the plane inspired much more confidence; also, the flight schedule was much more reasonable.
-On the way back to Donetsk after the institute, we took a detour to one of the famous monsasteries.
+On the way back to Donetsk after the institute, we took a detour to one of the famous monasteries.
 The tour was very quick, but the location was so picturesque with the church situated on a cliff overlooking the river.

 Now, I'm back in Kyiv, happy to see Joe again, and ready to fly out again next weekend to Crimea to co-teach a week-long Academic Writing Institute.
 Did I mention that Crimea is on the Black Sea and our classes finish by 1pm?
 Splash!